GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: GeoArena

 \section{GeoArena}

-GeoArena is an interactive platform designed to evaluate the geolocalization capabilities of various LVLMs.
-In this section, we provide a detailed description of GeoArena, including its live interface (Section~\ref{sec:live_interface}), data collection process (Section~\ref{sec:data_collection}), the models it encompasses (Section~\ref{sec:models}), and the ranking computation methods (Section~\ref{sec:ranking_methods}).
+GeoArena is an interactive platform designed to evaluate the open-world geographic reasoning capabilities of various LVLMs.
+In this section, we provide a detailed description of GeoArena, including its system architecture and interface (Section~\ref{sec:live_interface}), data collection process (Section~\ref{sec:data_collection}), the models it evaluates (Section~\ref{sec:models}), and the ranking computation methods (Section~\ref{sec:ranking_methods}).